-Wondering what the actual difference is between GoToTraining and GoToWebinar is such a valid query!
+Wondering what the actual difference is between GoToWebinar and GoToTraining is such a valid query!
 While a feature comparison chart is fine, it doesn’t really put the differences into context.
 Especially when it comes to the level of interaction you want to have before, during and after a training event.
-I’m going to summarize it for ya here: If your goal is interactive virtual training, you’re either going to want to get GoToTraining or put on your creative hat to adjust engagement and activities to GoToWebinar’s feature set.
+I’m going to summarize it for you here: If your goal is interactive virtual training, you’re either going to want to get GoToTraining or put on your creative hat to adjust engagement and activities to GoToWebinar’s feature set.

 To start, in terms of overall feature set, there really is a difference in the level of interaction between the two platforms: